Ardfinnan: Economy

+Mills

-The former Ardfinnan Woollen Mills of Mulcahy-Redmond & Co., which produced its renowned Ardfinnan tweeds and suitings was established in the village in March 1869.
-It was built on the site of a former corn mill which had been in operation since before the Civil Survey of 1654 up until it was sold by the Prendergasts of Ardfinnan in the mid 19th century.
+Ardfinnan Woollen Mills which made its renowned Ardfinnan tweeds and worsteds was established by the Mulcahy family in 1869, taking over a former flour mill leased by James Fennell, a Quaker, from James Prendergast of Ardfinnan Castle.
+The castle’s mill was there since before the Civil Survey of 1654, when flour milling would have sustained knights in the castle.
+The older monastic settlements would have brought milling and learned crafts to the area.
+Historical traditions of spinning and weaving in the village suggests the Knights Templar finished locally woven cloth by fulling at the mill in the Middle Ages.
+A William le Teynturer (William the Dyer, of cloth) is recorded in the village in 1295.

 The woollen mills became a leading firm in Irish textiles and was of great benefit to the village of Ardfinnan, providing employment to over 220 workers at its peak and electricity for streetlights and homes in the surrounding area long before the Rural Electrification Scheme was introduced.
-HM King Edward VII visited the mill in the 1900s.
+HM King Edward VII visited the mills in the 1900s.
 It closed in 1973.

 Developments

 Ardfinnan was a location, used by Atari, for the manufacture of wooden video game arcade cabinets from 1974 to 1984.
 At its height 200 workers were building 2,000 arcade cabinets a month at the location just outside the village.
 The plant in Ardfinnan closed in 1989.

 Insulation manufacturer, Moy Isover were also based in the village since 1974 before finally closing in 2008.

 In January 2017, €800,000 was allocated for essential remedial works on the bridge by the government.
 As a public safety initiative, a traffic light one way system has been in place on the bridge since the end of 2015 after significant structural damage was discovered.